bibek-17-git/0714-02-CSE-2100./New Project/REFACTORING_REPORT_FOR_NEW_PROJECT.md

 ### Prompt 2.3 — Global Variable Reduction Strategy

-> "The Smart Backup Utility uses 8 global GTK widget pointers (window, progress_bar, status_label, items_list, treeview, dest_entry_global, backup_running, timer_id).
+> "The File Backup Utility uses 8 global GTK widget pointers (window, progress_bar, status_label, items_list, treeview, dest_entry_global, backup_running, timer_id).
 Propose a strategy to reduce global state while maintaining GTK+ 3.0 compatibility.
 Should we use a context struct, keep them as module-level globals with extern declarations, or pass them as parameters?
 Consider GTK signal callback signatures which only allow (GtkWidget*, gpointer)."

 **Purpose:** To understand the trade-offs of global GTK state in a C application without GObject's property system.